Ramblurr/precis-unicode-dataset/README.md

 - IANA precis-tables-6.3.0 [[IANA-PRECIS]](#IANA-PRECIS): Official baseline property classifications
 - T. Nemoto I-D draft-nemoto-precis-unicode14-00 [[NEMOTO-DRAFT]](#NEMOTO-DRAFT): Known-good change analysis for Unicode transitions
 - The derived property datasets from precis_i18n, a python PRECIS implementation by B. Fisher (@byllyfish) [[PYTHON-PRECIS](#PYTHON-PRECIS)]

+## Derived Data

+The output of this project is a set of PRECIS derived property values for each version of Unicode in multiple formats.
+You can find them in `tables/`.

+See [./tables/README.md](./tables/README.md) for more information.

 ## Findings